lindsaytu/ESCAPE-NET/README.md

 ## COMMON ISSUES:

-MATLAB files that are newer than v7 may not work.
+1. MATLAB files that are newer than v7 may not work.
 To fix this, open a terminal in MATLAB and save with the following command:
 ```
 save('filename.mat', variables, '-v7')
 ```

+2. The ERat label is specified in the dataset being used.
+Change this according to the naming convention in your datasets.